SmartYouTubeTV/smartyoutubetv.github.io/_includes/main_en.md

 #### YouTube client for set-top boxes and Android-based TVs

-The intent of this app is to propose the same functionality as the original YouTube TV app.
+This app proposes the same functionality as the original YouTube TV app but with major changes (see below).

 #### Features
 - **4K support**